 Initiatives to ignite innovation

-The drought surrounding innovation and funding for kidney disease has sparked several initiatives over the past couple of years in an effort to inspire the development of new therapies and improvements to existing therapies like dialysis.
+The drought surrounding innovation and funding for kidney disease has sparked several initiatives in an effort to inspire the development of new therapies and improvements to existing therapies like dialysis.

 The VA and ASN launched the Kidney Innovation Summit after research revealed that a disportionate number of U.S. veterans are affected by kidney disease.
 According to the study, an estimated 16% have CKD and 13,000 veterans develop ESRD every year, representing nearly 10% of the dialysis population.
 The summit aimed to advance innovation for CKD and also “incentivize collaboration” between different sectors across health care with skin in the game, including innovators, payers, providers, and so forth.
 At the summit, “participants were charged with thinking deliberately about the unmet needs of people with CKD, and creating solutions to improve the way in which affected people lived their lives.”